 What is a carrier oil?

 A carrier is a fatty oil that will dilute the essential oils and carry them into the skin.

 Lots of essential oils are so pure and so strong that they could lead to skin irritation.
-Dilution prevent reactions.
+Diluted oil helps prevent bad allergic reaction.

-There are 3 popular oils used for this purpose (plus a few bonus options).
+Here are 3 popular oils used for this purpose (plus a few bonus options).

 The most popular carrier oil is coconut oil.
 It has a huge list of amazing benefits for your skin.
 It is made up of medium chain fatty acids or triglycerides.
 That means it will help retain the moisture content in the skin.

 The fatty oils also replenish the moisture that you lose when you get sunburned.
 If you are going to use just one carrier, coconut oil is probably your best option.